semgrep/semgrep-vscode/README.md

 1. Install Semgrep locally.
 See [Installing and running Semgrep locally](https://semgrep.dev/docs/getting-started/#installing-and-running-semgrep-locally) in Semgrep documentation.

-    Note: If you choose to install Semgrep through Homebrew, make sure you added Homebrew to your PATH.
+    Note: If you install Semgrep through Homebrew, make sure you added Homebrew to your PATH.
 See [My Mac .apps don’t find Homebrew utilities!](https://docs.brew.sh/FAQ#my-mac-apps-dont-find-homebrew-utilities) in Homebrew documentation.

 2. Optional: Log in to Semgrep Cloud Platform by running the following command, and then follow the instructions in your command-line interface: